4-6-4 Steam Locomotives in Great Britain

 Class W1 (Locobase 3774)

-Data from Richard Marsden, "The Gresley W1 4-6-4 "Hush-Hush" Locomotive" on his LNER Encyclopedia website at [link], last accessed 4 November 2020.
+Data from Richard Marsden, "The Gresley W1 4-6-4 "Hush-Hush" Locomotive" on his LNER Encyclopedia website at [], last accessed 4 November 2020.
 (Thanks to Patrick Shivley for his 17 May 2021 email commenting on the 4-6-2-2 proposed by Glover; see below.)

-Glover (1967) comments that pedants would probably classify this engine as a 4-6-2-2 as each of the trailing axles was independently suspended.
+Glover (1967) commented that pedants would probably classify this engine as a 4-6-2-2 as each of the trailing axles was independently suspended.
 According to Glover, the forward non-powered axle had Cartazzi axle boxes for lateral movement and the after one was a Bissell truck.

 Patrick Shivley's comment that the two axles were not independently suspended led Locobase to wonder if any other locomotive had ever been Whyte-classified using two numbers for the trailing non-powered axles.
 Finding none, he rules that Glover was mistaken: No matter how the trailing-truck's suspension was laid out, its position in the Whyte system was taken up by only one number-hence, 4-6-4.